MichaelBui/strixhalo-homelab/Guides/AI-Capabilities.md

 # AI Capabilities

 > [!WARNING]
-> This guide is a work in progress, the information might be incomplete or plain wrong.
+> This guide is a work in progress.
+Also, there has been ongoing progress with software quality and performance so please be aware that some of this information may become out of date.

 ## Intro
 Strix Halo can be a capable local LLM inferencing platform.
 With up to 128GiB of shared system memory (LPDDR5x-8000 on a 256-bit bus), it has a theoretical limit of 256GiB/s, double most PC desktop and APU platforms.